-RCTC’s Community Health Worker program is designed to prepare students for careers as liaisons between clients and health care and social services.
-Upon completion of the program you will be able to help improve the access to services, improve the quality and cultural competence of care, create an effective system of chronic disease management, and increase the health knowledge and self sufficiency of underserved populations.
+RCTC’s Community Health Worker program is designed to prepare students for careers as liaisons between clients and health and social services.
+Upon completion of the program, students will be able to help improve access to services, improve the quality and cultural competence of care, create an effective system of chronic disease management, and increase the health knowledge and self-sufficiency of underserved populations.
 The Community Health Worker Certificate can also offer students a pathway to advance their academic careers in other health- and social services-related fields such as community health, nursing, medical assistant, social work, and more.

-- You will gain an understanding of how ethics influence client care.
+- Understand how ethics influence client care